MiaSchultink/Servo-Arm/README.md

 # Servo-Arm-Build-Log
-Documentation of the process of building a small robotic arm as a personal project
+A small robotic arm I'm building for fun as a personal project.